Disclaimer & Safety

 Internal use

-You may read magazine articles and books extolling the virtues of taking essential oils internally, but you should absolutely never attempt this without expert guidance.
+You may read articles in magazines and books praising the virtues of ingesting essential oils, but you should absolutely never try this without expert guidance.

-Some essential oils can irritate the skin if used in too high a concentration or over a long period of time.
+Some essential oils can irritate the skin if used in too high a concentration or for a long period.
 The essential oils below are the most well-known from this group.

 Cinnamon bark oil (Cinnamomum zeylanicum)